learning-zone/java-basics/README.md

 No, non-static variable cannot be referenced in a static context directly one needs to use object.

 #### Q. What is the purpose of the Runtime class and System class?
+**Runtime Class**: The purpose of the Runtime class is to provide access to the Java runtime system.
+The runtime information like memory availability, invoking the garbage collector, etc.

+**System Class**: The purpose of the System class is to provide access to system resources.
+It contains accessibility to standard input, standart output, error output streams, current time in millis, terminating the application, etc.

 #### Q. What are FilterStreams?
 #### Q. What are assertions in Java?
 #### Q. Can we have multiple public classes in a java source file?